 - Format entries in the standard manner, unless contest rules state otherwise: typed, on one side only of 8 1/2" x 11" paper, poetry single spaced, and prose double spaced, with pages sequentially numbered.

-January 31, 2013: The Brucedale Press Acrostic Story Contest.
+January 31, 2014: The Brucedale Press Acrostic Story Contest.
 For an acrostic story no longer than 26 sentences.
-The first sentence must begin, "Audiences are as fickle as. . ."
+The first sentence must begin "Airborne at last . . ."
 Following sentences must begin with words in the sequence of the English alphabet.
 Any subject or theme is acceptable, provided there is no profanity, obscenity, ageism, racism or sexism.
 First prize 25% of the entry fees, second prize 15%, third prize 10%, up to three honourable mentions, and publication in the next edition of The Leaf.
 Entrants under the age of 18 must have a parent or responsible adult sign their entry form.
 Entry fee $5.00 per story, cheque or money order payable to The Brucedale Press.
 Submit two copies of each story by postal mail only, with an official entry form (available online or for SASE) attached to one copy.
 Blind judging.
 SASE for manuscript return.
-Winners announced in spring 2013.
-The Brucedale Press Acrostic Story Contest, Box 2259, Port Elgin, ON N0H 2C0, online http://www.brucedalepress.ca/html/Contest.htm, e-mail (for enquiries only) firstname.lastname@example.org.
+Winners announced in spring 2014.
+The Brucedale Press Acrostic Story Contest, Box 2259, Port Elgin, ON N0H 2C0, online http://www.brucedalepress.ca/html/Contest.htm, e-mail (for enquiries only) email@example.com.

-February 4, 2013: Annual Muriel Morrison Young Authors and Poets Awards.
+February 4, 2014: Annual Muriel Morrison Young Authors and Poets Awards.
 For Junior Scribes ages 6 to 11 and Senior Scribes ages 12 to 15.
-Young Authors Award is for an original tale drawn from an event or adventure from your own experience or that of someone you know, with your own ideas and twists added, and interesting characters, plot, and setting to make it more creative-non-fiction.
-Length 250 to 400 words for Juniors, and 400 to 800 words for Seniors.
-Prize from $15 to $25 certificate.
-Young Poets Award is for two contrasting poems, maximum 25 lines each, rhyming and/or non-rhyming (free verse).
+The Young Authors Award is for an original tale drawn from an event or adventure from your own experience or that of someone you know, with your own ideas and twists added, and interesting characters, plot, and setting to make it more creative nonfiction.
+Length 250 to 400 words for Junior Scribes and 400 to 800 words for Senior Scribes.
+Prize from a $15 to $25 certificate.
+The Young Poets Award is for two contrasting poems, maximum 25 lines each, rhyming and/or non-rhyming (free verse).
 No acrostic poems, please.
 Prize is a $15 certificate.
 Tips: consider the senses in your poetry, feelings (happy, sad, humorous, thoughtful) that appeal to readers, onomatopoeia, alliteration, and the effect and musicality of words.
-The author's name should not appear on the manuscript but be enclosed in a sealed envelope with the story or poem titles written on the outside.
+The author's name should not appear on the manuscript, but be enclosed in a sealed envelope with the story or poem titles written on the outside.
 Send copies only, not originals, typed double spaced.
 Results in the spring.
 For further details, telephone 1-705-652-0272, or for questions only, e-mail firstname.lastname@example.org.
 No e-mail submissions.
 Submissions must be mailed by Canada Post to: Muriel Morrison Young Poets and Authors Awards, c/o Kerry Lynn Parsons, 2022 DouroThird Line, Douro-Dummer, ON K0L 2H0.

-March 15, 2013: The Claremont Review Annual Poetry and Fiction Contests.
+March 15, 2014: The Claremont Review Annual Poetry and Fiction Contests.
 For ages 13 to 19.
-Up to three poems, or three postcard stories (to 500 words each) each on a separate sheet of 8.5" by 11" paper, or one longer story (to 5,000 words).
+Up to three poems, or three postcard stories (to 500 words each), each on a separate sheet of 8.5" by 11" paper, or one longer story (to 5,000 words).
 Prizes $500, $300, $200, plus winning entries published on the http://www.abebooks.com website.
-Entry fee is $20.00 for up to 3 poems or 1 story, or to submit both genres (poetry & fiction) is $25.00, and for both includes a one-year subscription.
+Entry fee is $20.00 for up to three poems or one story, or to submit both genres (poetry and fiction) is $25.00, and for both includes a one-year subscription.
 Blind judging.
 Enclose a separate cover letter including your name, address, telephone, e-mail, categories entered, titles of your pieces, and a short bio.
 SASE for results only.
 Annual Poetry Contest, Editors, The Claremont Review, 4980 Wesley Road, Victoria, BC V8Y 1Y9, online http://www.theclaremontreview.ca/html/annualcontestsubmissions.html

-April 15, 2013: Dr. William Henry Drummond Poetry Contest.
+April 11, 2014: Dr. William Henry Drummond Poetry Contest.
 For poetry.
-First prize $100, second $75, and third $50, plus honourable mentions of $50, nd judges' choice of $25 awards. and one copy of the winners' anthology published.
+First prize $300, second $200, and third $100, plus honourable mentions of $50, and judges' choice of $25 awards. and one copy of the winners' anthology.
 Poems must be titled, not published before, and typed on a blank white 8.5" x 11" paper, no longer than 50 lines, and no wider than 44 characters.
 Do not put your name on the same page as your poem.
-Enclose a cover page with your poems showing your name, address, telephone, and e-mail.
+Enclose a cover page with your poems, showing your name, address, telephone, and e-mail.
 Entry Fee $10.00 per poem, payable to Spring Pulse Poetry Festival.
-Mail your entry and fee to: Dr. William Henry Drummond Poetry Contest, Box 247, Cobalt, ON, P0J 1C0, http://www.springpulsepoetryfestival.com/poet.pdf, Address queries to email@example.com.
+Mail your entry and fee to: Dr. William Henry Drummond Poetry Contest, Box 247, Cobalt, ON, P0J 1C0, http://www.springpulsepoetryfestival.com/poet.pdf.
+Address queries to email@example.com.

-Opening October 1, 2013: Meaning of Home Writing Contest, sponsored by Genworth Financial Canada, in support of Habitat for Humanity Canada, for students in Grades 4, 5, and 6.
+June 30, 2014: Junior Authors Contest 2014.
+For any student between 9 and 20 years old as of June 30, 2014 (proof of age may be required).
+Category I: Ages 18 to 20, Category 2: Ages 15 to 17, Category 3: Ages 12 to 14, Category 4: Ages 9 to 11.
+Entries from any country are welcome.
+First place winner will receive a $100 Amazon gift card and be published on the http://www.juniorauthorscontest.com/ website.
+The next five winners in each category will receive a $25 Amazon gift card and a certificate of achievement.
+Submit one story, which must be in English, but can be about anything you like.
+Be creative and have fun, maximum 1,000 words, double spaced.
+No entry fee.
+Put your name and the story title on the first page.
+Print and complete the online entry form, which will be available on February 1, 2014 (no entries will be accepted earlier) and e-mail it in doc, docx, or pdf format to the address on the entry form.
+For enquiries, contact Laura Thomas at Habitat for Humanity Canada, for students in Grades 4, 5, and 6.
 Make a difference by creating a short composition, essay, or poem that explains what you "love" most about your home!
 First Place winner will take part in the ultimate gifta $60,0000 contribution to a new Habitat home for a deserving family in or near the winner’s community.
 The winner also receives a pizza party for her/his school.
 A commemorative book will highlight the past five years of winning entries and finalists.
 Also, in the “Dollars for Essays” program, $5.00 will be donated to a local Habitat for Humanity affiliate for each entry submitted.
 Teachers can download a complete, ready-to-go Education Moduleincluding a lesson plan, activity ideas, writing tips, and a Habitat for Humanity fact sheet, plus full contest details and official rules from the website http://www.meaningofhome.ca

-November 22, 2013 (postmarked mail), November 29, 2013 (e-mails or faxes): Polar Expressions Publishing National Student Short Story Contest and National Student Poetry Contest.
+November 24, 2014 (postmarked mail), December 1, 2014 (e-mails or faxes): Polar Expressions Publishing National Student Short Story Contest and National Student Poetry Contest.
 For Canadian students in Kindergarten through Grade 12.
 Send one English original short story 450 words or less, and/or one poem 32 lines or less, any style or subject, not previously published, online, or submitted elsewhere.
 Entry form must be signed by the student’s parent or guardian.
 Several topic ideas are suggested on the Polar Expressions Publishing website http://www.polarexpressions.ca/StudentContests.html.
 School First Prize $500, School Second Prize $250, School Third Prize $125.
 Student First Prizes range from $80 for Kindergarten to $140 for Grade 12.
 All First, Second, and Third Prize winners will receive a free copy of the collection featuring their entry.
 Every participant will receive a small gift once all of the entries have been short-listed.
-Mail etntires to Polar Expressions Publishing, P.O.
+Mail entries to Polar Expressions Publishing, P.O.
 Box 500 Station Main, Maple Ridge, BC V2X 3P2, or fax to 604-465-0756.
 To submit via e-mail, please print and complete an entry form, scan it, and send it as an attachment to firstname.lastname@example.org

 Other Contests Open to Writers of All AgesThe Canadian Writers' Contest Calendar